The Greatest Poker TV Shows and How to Watch Online

 With US government legislation in 2006 largely signaling an end of the poker explosion the demand for poker on traditional TV took a sharp decline.

-Today’s poker TV is in a good place
+Today’s poker TV shows are in a good place

-I’ve reviewed 12 poker TV shows over the years, which you’ll find right here.
+I’ve reviewed some of my favorite poker TV shows over the years, which you’ll find right here.

-Some are newer productions like the EPT and Poker Central while others like Celebrity Poker Showdown are cringe-worthy relics from the height of poker TV madness.
+Some are newer productions like High Stakes Duel and Dolly’s Game while others like Celebrity Poker Showdown are cringe-worthy relics from the height of poker TV madness.

 How to watch poker TV shows online

-There are a number of sources where you can (legally) watch live poker coverage from your phone, tablet, desktop, or TV.
+There are a number of sources where you can watch poker coverage from your phone, tablet, desktop, or TV.

 Here’s a rundown:

 Each channel can be streamed instantly simply by clicking the thumbnail.
-There’s no software install necessary.
+There’s no software installation necessary.

-With a clearly stated mission to revive the televised poker the people behind this project have put forth some truly commendable efforts to create exciting and appealing content with a potential to attract even the casual viewers.
+With a clearly stated mission to revive televised poker, the people behind this project have put forth some truly commendable efforts to create exciting and appealing content with a potential to attract even the casual viewers.

 When it comes to their own production they’ve attracted the most attention with the shows like the Super High Roller Bowl and the Super High Roller Cash Game, gathering some of the biggest names in the industry and reminding us all of the good old days of High Stakes Poker.